malbit/arqma-mq/README.md

 No structure at all is imposed on message data to allow maximum flexibility; it is entirely up to the calling code to handle all encoding/decoding duties.

-Internal commands passed between LokiMQ-managed threads use either plain strings or bt-encoded dictionaries.
-See `lokimq/bt_serialize.h` if you want a bt serializer/deserializer.
+Internal commands passed between ArqmaMQ-managed threads use either plain strings or bt-encoded dictionaries.
+See `arqmamq/bt_serialize.h` if you want a bt serializer/deserializer.

 ## Sending commands

 Sending a command to a peer is done by using a connection ID, and generally falls into either a `send()` method or a `request()` method.

-    lmq.send(conn, "category.command", "some data");
+    arqmq.send(conn, "category.command", "some data");
-    lmq.request(conn, "category.command", [](bool success, std::vector<std::string> data) {
+    arqmq.request(conn, "category.command", [](bool success, std::vector<std::string> data) {
         if (success) { std::cout << "Remote replied: " << data.at(0) << "\n"; } });

 The connection ID generally has two possible values:

 - a string containing a service node pubkey.
-In this mode LokiMQ will look for the given SN in already-established connections, reusing a connection if one exists.
-If no connection already exists, a new connection to the given SN is attempted (this requires constructing the LokiMQ object with a callback to determine SN remote addresses).
+In this mode ArqmaMQ will look for the given SN in already-established connections, reusing a connection if one exists.
+If no connection already exists, a new connection to the given SN is attempted (this requires constructing the ArqmaMQ object with a callback to determine SN remote addresses).
 - a ConnectionID object, typically returned by the `connect_remote` method (although there are other places to get one, such as from the `Message` object passed to a command: see the following